andyvand/sy201/README.md

 `python3-methods.pdf` | A helpful reference of commonly used Python 3 methods.
 `cmdlineRef.pdf` | A reference for Linux terminal commands.
 `asymmetric_encryption.pdf` | An overview of Public Key Encryption and Certificate Signing.
+`pythonFormatting.pdf` | Reference sheet for formatted output in Python.

 [Contents](#top)